ishiland/ArcGIS-License-Tracker/README.md

 ArcGIS License Tracker is a tool to display current and historical license usage from a concurrent use (floating) license server.

 ## Features
-* Access license usage through the browser
+* Access current and historical license usage through the browser
 * Export license data - users, products and workstations to multiple file formats.
 * Support for multiple license servers